google/xls/docs_src/dslx_reference.md

   Result:  0b11
 ```

-Note that, as of now, the indices for this `[N:M]` form must be literal numbers
+Note that, as of now, the indices for the `[N:M]` form must be literal numbers
 (so the compiler can determine the width of the result).
 To perform a slice with
-a non-literal-number start position, see the `+:` form described below.
+a non-literal-number start position, use the `+:` form described below.

-The slicing operation also support the python style slices with offsets from
+The slicing operations also support Python-style slices with offsets from the
 start or end.
 To visualize, one can think of `x[ : -1]` as the equivalent of
 `x[from the start : bitwidth - 1]`.
 Correspondingly, `x[-1 : ]` can be
-visualized as `[ bitwidth - 1 : to the end]`.
+visualized as `x[ bitwidth - 1 : to the end]`.

 For example, to get all bits, *except* the MSb (from the beginning, until the
 top element minus 1):